 The Rotary Global Grant funds one year of graduate study abroad in areas related to Rotary’s six areas of focus.
 Applicants attending St. Olaf College may apply through Rotary District 5960.
 If an applicant has a home address outside of District 5960 (southeastern MN and part of Western Wisconsin), they may also apply through their home district’s Rotary Center.
 Applicants who wish to apply through their home district should ensure that there is a global grant offered through their home district (not all Rotary Districts offer the Global Grant).

-St. Olaf Contact: Jason Marsh <email@example.com>, Co-Director of External Fellowships and Scholarships
+St. Olaf Contact: Jason Marsh (marshj), Co-Director of External Fellowships and Scholarships or Bryan Shealer (shealer), Sr. Associate Director in the Piper Center for Vocation and Career.

-For more details regarding the six areas below, please see the Areas of Focus Policy Statements.
+For more details regarding the seven areas below, please see the Areas of Focus Policy Statements.
 The six areas of focus are:

 - Peace and conflict prevention/resolution